 Notice a bunch of mosquito bite-like marks on your feet or elsewhere — but haven't been in areas where they might have been mosquitoes?
 It's possible that you could be dealing with bed bugs.
 These small, brown, oval-shaped bugs can make their way into your home in luggage or clothing, take up residence in your mattress and feed on your blood while you sleep.
 (Ick.)

 You might not feel bed bugs while they're actually biting you, according to the Centers for Disease Control and Prevention (CDC).
 But by the next morning, the bites can start to become itchy and red.
+Bed bug bites typically appear as three bites in a row and are not likely to be confined to the feet; you probably will have them other places, too.

 Fix it: Bed bugs aren't dangerous, but they're definitely gross and annoying.
 You can treat itchy bites by applying an antiseptic cream like Benadryl Extra Strength Itch Stopping Gel ($9.69, Target) or by taking an OTC antihistamine, per the CDC.
 (These natural remedies might also be helpful.)
 But you'll need to spray your space with insecticide to actually get rid of the critters.